Amy’s Favorites: All My Favorite Baking Items

 Baking Pans

-3. Half Sheet Baking Sheets: I love these USA baking sheets.
+• Half Sheet Baking Sheets: I love these USA baking sheets.
 They make amazing cookies, have held up so well over the years and they are my all time favorites.
-I also love using them for sheet cakes, like this popular white texas sheet cake.
+I also love using them for sheet cakes, like this popular White Texas Sheet Cake.
 You won’t regret purchasing them!

 Cook Books

-2. Tartine: This reads as more of a story than a cookbook, though my sourdough artisan bread recipe is based off of Tartine’s techniques.
+• Tartine: This reads as more of a story than a cookbook, though my sourdough artisan bread recipe is loosely based off of Tartine’s techniques.
 I owe my original love of sourdough to this cookbook and it taught me the basics.
 It also has beautiful pictures throughout the book.

 Mixers

 2. KitchenAid Mixer: I love a KitchenAid mixer, specifically for smaller batch of dough, making cookies and quickly whipping up cream.
 It looks bright and beautiful in a kitchen.
-The motor on the 6 qt. mixer is not quite as powerful, so you do have to be careful not to over-mix or stop mixing if the motor gets too hot.
+Beware, the motor is not quite as powerful as other mixers so if you plan to use it primarily for bread, be careful not to overheat the motor.

 • Pasta Attachment: I love the pasta attachment for the KitchenAid.
 It makes quick work of homemade pasta.